 UBIT is the tax paid on unrelated business income.
 An organization will generate unrelated business income if:

 - It is a trade or business

-- It is regularly carried on
+- It is a regularly carried on activity

 A trade or business includes the sale of goods or services with a profit motive.
 An activity is regularly carried on if it occurs with a frequency and continuity similar to what a commercial entity would do if it performed the same activity.
 An activity is not substantially related if the activity doesn’t contribute to accomplishing the organization’s purpose.